FairFerry

 Court proceedings are conducted exclusively by independent, duly licensed legal professionals.

-4. Assignment Agreement
+4. The Assignment Agreement (Contrato de Cesión)

 5. Fees

-Success fee: 30% of the compensation amount, including VAT where applicable.
+Success fee: 30% of the Compensation Amount, including VAT where applicable.

 Non-Cash Compensation